 Source cheap wall art

 Get your creative juices flowing when it comes to art in your house!
-A tea towel can get framed and make for a great piece of art like the cat one I have above my TV.
-I also framed two Victoria & Albert Museum flyers which came out really nicely.
+A tea towel can be framed and make for a great piece of art like the cat one I have above my TV.
+I also framed two completely free Victoria & Albert Museum flyers which came out really nicely.

 I hope you found my 5 tips to easily save money when decorating your home useful!
 Now go save all those $$$$$ so you can buy that luxurious linen bedding you are dreaming of!

 Follow me on Instagram, Twitter, Pinterest, Youtube and Trover!